Earp Gillam Bond Store, Russell Warehouse and railway siding (under consideration to amend)

 [Associative significance]

-The item’s associative significance is vested in the Earp Gillam Bond Store, the inscription reading "Earp Gillam & Co." on the building’s cornice, and in the remnants of the railway siding.
+The item’s associative significance is vested in the Earp Gillam Bond Store, the inscription reading "Earp Gillam & Co." on the building’s cornice, and in the remnants of the railway siding and retaining wall.

-Integrity/Intactness: The Earp Gillam and Stanton Catchlove Bond Stores exhibit a high degree of integrity.
+Integrity/Intactness: The Earp Gillam Bond Store and former Russell Warehouse exhibit a high degree of integrity.
 The adjacent staircase and balustrade have been restored to a fair degree.
-Of the former railway siding, only remnants are likely to remain in the embankment and under the surface of the car park.
+Of the former railway siding, remnants remain in the car park and embankment.

 Assessment criteria: Items are assessed against the PDF State Heritage Register (SHR) Criteria to determine the level of significance.
 Refer to the Listings below for the level of statutory protection.